DrStormWalker/college-project-4/docs/DOCUMENTATION.md

-1. Players can move left/right along the screen using 'S' and 'D' or the left and right arrows, jump up to reach platforms using Space and climb onto the head of other players' characters to reach the room's exit - Justification: This simple movement allows for intuitive control over the player and also gives the player freedom to move around the levels easily.
-Allowing the player to jump ono each other enables for lots of unique paths to the exit to be made.
+1. Players can move left/right along the screen using 'S' and 'D' or the left and right arrows, jump up to reach platforms using Space and climb onto the head of other players' characters to reach the room's exit - Justification: This simple movement allows for intuitive control over the player and also gives the player freedom to move around the levels easily to reach the exit.
+The players will also be able to jump onto one another, allowing them to access platforms that are used to reach the exit that would normally be too high for them to jump to without using another player for a boost.
 2. Players will collide with objects in the level that are used as platforms - Justification: This prevents the players from falling indefinitely as well as blocks off / opens up new paths to get the room's exit.
 For example an exit could be placed too far off the ground for the player to